 For vendor SKU linked with ingredient item, the base unit of vendor SKUs must the same catogery as the inventory unit of the ingredient.

+The same unit category:

+Both are mass, or both are column

+But if inventory unit=ea, the base UOM of vendor item should be the same.

+Unit categories:

+Mass: oz, kg, g, lb, mg

+Volumn: ml, gal, l, floz, pt, tbsp, tsp, cup, fl.oz, qt

+Other: EA, CS

-, qtIf user tries to unlink all linked vendor SKU items from a raw material item, check:
+If user tries to unlink all linked vendor SKU items from a raw material item, check:

 if the item status of the main item is active, if yes, skip all these deleted vendor SKUs in them template.
 (Ensure at least one vendor SKU linked for the published item)